jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 1. `TilemapHandles` - Container that holds our loaded atlas and layout data
 2. `prepare_tilemap_handles` - Loads the atlas image from disk and builds the layout structure
-3. `load_assets` - Converts sprite names into actual renderable sprites
+3. `load_assets` - Converts sprite names into `Sprite` data structures ready for rendering

 Let's build these step by step.